My grandmother's recipe, which she got from her mother-in-law

 This recipe makes about 13 manicotti.
 Three to four manicotti are usually enough for one serving.

 This recipe can be easily doubled for six to eight people - or more.
 My aunt used to put the filled unsauced manicotti on top of cornmeal-strewn sheet pans in the freezer.
-Once frozen, she would pop the unsauced manicotti into freezer bags for easy storage until she was ready to bake them.
+Once frozen, she would pop the unsauced manicotti one by one into freezer bags for easy storage until she was ready to bake them.

 I use Melissa Clarke’s Simple Tomato Sauce for this recipe.